-A detailed listing of BMPs is provided in Volume 7 of this EIS.
+A detailed listing of BMPs is provided in Volume 2, Chapter 4, Water Resources, and in Volume 7 of this EIS/OEIS.

 11.2.1.2 Determination of Significance

 This section analyzes the potential for impacts to marine biological resources from implementation of the action alternatives and the no-action alternative.
 Factors considered in the analysis of potential impacts to marine biological resources include: (1) importance (i.e., legal, commercial, recreational, ecological, or scientific) of the resource; (2) proportion of the resource that would be affected relative to its occurrence in the region; (3) sensitivity of the resource to proposed activities; and (4) duration of ecological ramifications.
 The factors used to assess significance of the effects to marine biological resources include the extent or degree that implementation of an alternative would result in permanent loss or long-term degradation of the physical, chemical, and biotic components that make up a marine community.
 The following significance criteria were used to assess the impacts of implementing the alternatives: